 This budgeting tool requires an actual bank account with PNC.
 But it can be a good option if you’re also in the market for a new checking account.
 Virtual Wallet actually comes with several budgeting tools, including a money bar that lets you quickly see how much you have in spending, saving, and long-term savings categories.
 But it also has a calendar that shows your upcoming transactions and a projected account balance.

 If there’s a particular time of the month when it’s easier for you to overdraft your account, you’re in luck.
 Virtual Wallet will alert you with “Danger Days.”
 These are days coded red on your calendar when you’re likely to have a very low account balance and are most likely to unintentionally overdraft.

 In all, these are great tools to budget with, especially if you need a simple way to budget through your joint checking account with your spouse or significant other.

 If none of these apps sounds appealing to you, you can sort of create your own approximation of a calendar-based budgeting app with Google Calendar.
 Basically, you color code a budget calendar with scheduled incoming and outgoing transactions, as well as scheduled bills due.
 You won’t get fancy alerts or balance projections.
 But this is a simple way to keep track of the ebb and flow of your finances.
 You can get a more in-depth tutorial here.

 Calendar budgeting certainly isn’t the only option.
-And you might even decide to use a calendar-based budgeting tool in tandem with another of our favorite budget tools, such as Personal Capital.
+And you might even decide to use a calendar-based budgeting tool in tandem with another of our favorite budget tools.
 But these options can help you more easily track.